gkhaburzaniya/pyscript-docs/docs/user-guide/builtins.md

 The underlying browser `fetch` API has
 [many request options](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch#supplying_request_options)
-that you should simply pass in as keyword arguments like this:
+that you should pass in as keyword arguments like this:

 ```python title="Supplying request options."
 from pyscript import fetch